 A great conversation companion.
 A perfectly-curated playlist.
 An exciting destination.
 And the open road.
 These are the fine qualities of an excellent road trip.
-There is something difficult to describe about that combined sense of freedom, adventure, and joy that comes from cruising along a new highway or back road.
+There is something difficult to describe about that combined sense of freedom, adventure, and joy that comes from cruising in your rental car along a new highway or back road.
 In this article, we’ll review the kinds of car insurance and some of the best credit cards for renting a car.

 However, there is always the question of the fine print.
 When you get the counter and the salesperson asks “Would you like to include insurance with your rental?”, people can often have a knee-jerk reaction.
 If you’re like me, my risk-averse personality automatically opts for ‘Yes, please!’.
 For others, who are more budget conscious or confident, the automatic response is ‘No, thanks.’
 Insurance for a vehicle is an important decision that may have upfront and future costs.
 By choosing the right credit card and knowing your policy, you could save hundreds of dollars in insurance fees or claims payments.